Best One Bar Build for ESO: PvE Tier List

 Sorcerer Heavy Attack Pros

-• Ultra Simple – the simplest and most effective one bar build.
+• Ultra Simple – The simplest and most effective one bar build.

 Sorcerer Heavy Attack Cons